 Computer forensics experts based in London since 2008.
 We investigate data breaches, phishing, invoice fraud, employee misconduct, IP theft & more.

-We extract and analyse data contained in computers and other data storage devices to give our clients a record of how and when incidents occurred.
+At Forensic Control, we extract and analyse data contained in computers and other data storage devices to give our clients a record of how and when incidents occurred.
 Digital evidence can often make or break cases, but it must be preserved quickly, extracted, analysed and presented to an exacting standard to be admissible.
-We have provided evidence from hundreds of devices for corporate, private and legal investigations.
+As some of the leading computer forensic experts in the UK, we have provided evidence from hundreds of devices for corporate, private and legal investigations.

-Forensic Control‘s experts have been investigating digital data since 2008 offering a broad range of forensic data analysis for our clients.
+Our digital forensic investigators have been analysing digital data since 2008, offering a broad range of forensic data analysis for our clients.
 As more business is conducted online, we have become a leader in helping companies uncover misconduct, abuse, and fraud, and our introduction to computer forensics is the most visited online resource explaining this fast-growing area.

 Our work is carried out in accordance with the Association of Chief Police Officers’ Good Practice Guide for Digital Evidence.